dnelson86/arepo/documentation/source/parameterfile.md

 **GasSoftFactor**

-  The gravitational softening length of a gas cell is this value times the cellsize, which is calculated as the radius of the volume-equilvalent-sphere.
+  The gravitational softening length of a gas cell is this value times the cell size, which is calculated as the radius of the volume-equilvalent sphere.

 -----